Montpellier Global Days 2024: At the Crossroads of Science and Humanism

 Content type: Portrait

-Jean-Paul Metzger: The ecologist in the landscape
+Jean-Paul Metzger: The Ecologist in the Landscape

 Content type: Portrait

-Daniele Di Pietro: the maths aesthete
+Daniele Di Pietro: The Math Aesthete

 Content type: Portrait